MBA in Health Systems Management

 Proper health systems management requires the use of efficient operational processes that drive profitability.
 This is tempered by the careful considerations of ethical and responsible decision-making.
 Graduates with a health systems management MBA degree are prepared to pursue positions that influence the health and wellbeing of the patient population, as well as their entire communities.

-The Benefits of Having a Health Systems Management MBA
+What Are the Benefits of Having a Health Systems Management MBA?

 GCU’s health systems management degree lays a strong conceptual framework that enables future business leaders to shape the growth of medical organizations.
 As you work through this program, you will develop a keen understanding of strategic operations management theory and its practical applications.
 The end objective is the growth and sustainability of ethical organizations that continually strive for excellence in patient care.

 MBA graduates gain a firm grasp on the core principles in business, finance and management.
 These principles, applied to the health care field, lay a foundation for responsible decision-making as it relates to patient populations and health care employees.